BTerzic22/Face_report/README.md

-# An automated way to get insights from face pictures
+# An automated way to get insights from face sketches

 In a previous job, I had to go through a consequent amount of files to get some information.
 This meant opening pdf or other formats one after another to go to a specific schema and note what might be noted on it.
 This is truly time consumming.